Feb 14, 2020

 - Your Driving Record : If you have a clean driving record, your rates will likely go up less than if you have an accident or two on your record.

-- Do You Have Accident Forgiveness : This is additional coverage you can purchase to protect yourself from rate increases after an at fault collision.
+- Do You Have Accident Forgiveness : Accident forgiveness is additional coverage you can purchase to protect yourself from rate increases after an at fault collision.

 IBC provides a good summary of how an at fault crash can impact your insurance premiums :

-If you’ve had a number of at fault accidents, you may be considered a high risk driver.
-Learn more about your options for high risk car insurance.
+If you’ve had a number of at fault accidents, you may need high risk car insurance.

 Will An At Fault Accident Cause An Insurance Increase In Ontario?

 Yes.
 If you are involved in an at fault accident you could see your insurance rates increase in Ontario.
 However, if you share less than 25% of fault in causing the accident, you will not likely see an increase in your rates if you have a clean driving record.